TheEconomist/covid-19-the-economist-global-excess-deaths-model/README.md

-# The Economist's excess deaths model - Replication code and data
+# The Economist's excess deaths model
-The Economist's model to estimate excess deaths to the covid-19 pandemic
+This repository contains the replication code and data for The Economist's model to estimate excess deaths to the covid-19 pandemic.